Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Dirac--Coulomb Hamiltonian and Dirac-spinor for two particles

 \subsection{Implementation of the Dirac--Coulomb matrix-eigenvalue equation}

-The working equation, \rref{eq:workingeq}, is implemented in the QUANTEN computer program \cite{noauthor_quanten_nodate} (for recent applications of the program see Refs.~\cite{matyusNonadiabaticMassCorrection2018,matyusNonadiabaticMasscorrectionFunctions2018,ferencComputationRovibronicResonances2019,ferencNonadiabaticMassCorrection2019,ferencNonadiabaticRelativisticLeadingOrder2020,matyusOrientationalDecoherenceMolecules2021,jeszenszkiInclusionCuspEffects2021,irelandLowerBoundsAtomic2021}).
-QUANTEN was written using the Fortan90 programming language and contains several analytic ECG integrals.
+The working equation, \rref{eq:workingeq}, is implemented in the QUANTEN computer program that is an in-house developed program written using the Fortran90 programming language and contains several analytic ECG integrals.
+For recent applications of QUANTEN, see Refs.~\cite{matyusNonadiabaticMassCorrection2018,matyusNonadiabaticMasscorrectionFunctions2018,ferencComputationRovibronicResonances2019,ferencNonadiabaticMassCorrection2019,ferencNonadiabaticRelativisticLeadingOrder2020,matyusOrientationalDecoherenceMolecules2021,jeszenszkiInclusionCuspEffects2021,irelandLowerBoundsAtomic2021}.
 According to Eqs.~(\ref{eq:permECGtransform}) and (\ref{eq:spatialECGtransform}), the permutation and point-group projection operations can be translated to a parameter transformation of the ECG function, and do not require the calculation of (mathematically) new spatial integrals.
 After construction of the matrices in \rrefsa{Kmat}--\rrefsb{SmatP}, the point-group symmetry projection is carried out by multiplication with the 16-dimensional (for two electrons) spinor part of the symmetry operator.
 The summation is performed over the symmetry elements ($\mathcal{O} \in G$) of the group according to \rref{eq:workingeq}.

 Equation \rrefsb{eq:workingeq} contains both linear ($c_{ip}$, $i=1,\ldots,N_\text{b}$, $p=1,\ldots,16$ ) and non-linear parameters ($\bA_i,s_i$, $i=1,\ldots,N_\text{b}$) in the basis functions, which can be variationally optimized to improve the (projected or) no-pair relativistic energy.
 (We note also at this point that the currently used kinetic balance condition, \rref{kinbal}, is only an approximation to the mathematically rigorous `atomic' kinetic balance condition, Eq.~(\ref{atombal}) \cite{dolbeaultEigenvaluesOperatorsGaps2000,estebanVariationalMethodsRelativistic2008}.)
-The optimal linear parameters are obtained by solving the $\bos{H}\bos{c}=E\bos{S}\bos{c}$ generalized eigenvalue equation.
+The optimal linear parameters are obtained by solving $\bos{H}\bos{c}=E\bos{S}\bos{c}$-type generalized eigenvalue equation.